 This salad is perfect for Hanukkah, Thanksgiving or Christmas dinner.
 You can also make it for a weeknight meal!
 Pair it with Crispy Skin Chicken, Spatchcocked Chicken, Roasted Pork Loin or Slow Roasted Pork Shoulder.
 For a vegetarian meal, pair it with Veggie Lasagna, Butternut Squash Mac and Cheese or Healthy Spinach Stuffed Shells.

 Thanks so much for reading.
 If you are new here you may want to sign up for my free weekly email newsletter for healthy recipes delivered right to your inbox.
 Or follow me on Instagram.
 If you make this recipe, please come back and leave a star rating and review!
 It is very appreciated.
 Happy Cooking! ~KatiePrint

-This Shaved Brussels Sprouts Salad has kale, apple and a bold lemon vinaigrette with garlic and Parmesan cheese.
+This Kale and Shaved Brussels Sprouts Salad has fresh crunchy apple and a bold lemon vinaigrette with garlic and Parmesan cheese.
 So if you never thought you could eat raw Brussels sprouts, think again!
 They are surprisingly delicious when finely sliced or shaved thin and made into a healthy and festive slaw.
-Serve it for a 20 minute side dish for the holidays or any fall or winter meal.
+Serve it for a 20-minute side dish for the holidays or any fall or winter meal.

 - 1 pound Brussels sprouts

 - 1 clove garlic, finely minced or grated with a micro plane grater

 - ½ teaspoon salt

 - 4 cups finely shredded Tuscan or lacinato kale leaves, stems removed* See Ingredient Note